krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 The default ports used by Kerberos are port 88 for the KDC1 and port 749 for the admin server.
-You can, however, choose to run on other ports, as long as they are specified in each host's ``/etc/services`` and :ref:`krb5.conf(5)` files, and the :ref:`kdc.conf(5)` file on each KDC.
+You can, however, choose to run on other ports, as long as they are specified in each host's :ref:`krb5.conf(5)` files or in DNS SRV records, and the :ref:`kdc.conf(5)` file on each KDC.
 For a more thorough treatment of port numbers used by the Kerberos V5 programs, refer to the :ref:`conf_firewall`.

 Slave KDCs